-Lavender Brown is a Gryffindor student in the same year as Harry Potter and best friends with Parvati Patil.
-Lavender tends to squeal and giggle a lot, and generally gives the impression of being silly.
-She’s keen on Divination, having been convinced of Trelawney’s powers after a vague prediction on the first day of class turned out (from one point of view) to have predicted the death of her pet rabbit, Binky (PA8).
+Lavender Brown was a Gryffindor student in the same year as Harry Potter.
+She was best friends with Parvati Patil.
+Lavender tended to squeal and giggle a lot, and generally gave the impression of her being silly.
+She was keen on Divination, having been convinced of Trelawney’s powers after a vague prediction on the first day of class turned out (from one point of view) to have predicted the death of her pet rabbit, Binky (PA8).

 In their fifth year, Lavender initially believed the Daily Prophet‘s insinuations about Harry, but Hermione shut her up (OP12).

 Lavender attended the Yule Ball with Seamus Finnigan (GF22, OP11).
 Lavender was Ron’s girlfriend for few months in their sixth year; their relationship consisted mostly of making out.
 Ron wanted desperately to end it after awhile, but didn’t know how (HBP21, DH7).

-Lavender’s saving grace is that she had the courage to be chosen for Gryffindor; during Hagrid’s disastrous experiment to determine whether Blast-Ended Skrewts hibernated (they do not), Lavender, far from fleeing with the Slytherins, stayed to help and got burned (GF22).
+Lavender’s saving grace was that she had the courage to be chosen for Gryffindor; during Hagrid’s disastrous experiment to determine whether Blast-Ended Skrewts hibernated (they do not), Lavender, far from fleeing with the Slytherins, stayed to help and got burned (GF22).
 Unlike Seamus, Lavender joined Dumbledore’s Army when it first formed (OP16), and she fought in the Battle of Hogwarts (DH31).

 "lavender" = from Latin "lavare" to wash (because the plant lavender is used to perfume things by being washed with them).